Nutritionist Tips To Beat Sugar Cravings – For Good!

 If you’ve ever experienced sugar cravings you’ll understand that there’s more than just willpower involved!
 So I don’t want you to feel alone, or ashamed for not being able to stop at a few squares of chocolate, one slice of cake, or a few delicious tim-tams.
 As a nutritionist and health ambassador I’m here for you and I want to hold your hand to help you beat your sugar cravings for good.
 If I can do it, so can you!!
 And if you need help please don’t feel shy to reach out.

-I want to share with you some of my top nutritionist approved tips to beat sugar cravings for good!
+I want to share with you some of my top nutritionists approved tips to beat sugar cravings for good!

 - Ensure your diet is nutritionally balanced.
 Make sure each main meal include good quality sources of protein (meat, fish, eggs, nuts, seeds, legumes, lentils, tempeh, tofu), healthy fats (avocado, coconut oil/milk/cream, nuts, seeds, olive oil, hummus, pesto, nut butters, cheese, greek or coconut yoghurt) and complex carbohydrates (oats, brown rice, quinoa, millet, buckwheat, sweet potato, pumpkin).
-A well balanced diet supports stable blood sugar levels and steady energy levels.
+A well-balanced diet supports stable blood sugar levels and steady energy levels.
 Protein and healthy fats are especially important to keep cravings at bay.
-If you are unsure how eat a well balanced diet I can teach you how through a nutrition consultation.
+If you are unsure how to eat a well-balanced diet I can teach you how through a nutrition consultation.

-- Make sure you consume plenty of fresh vegetables daily, especially with lunch and dinner as the fibre in vegetables help to promote balanced blood sugar levels.
+- Make sure you consume plenty of fresh vegetables daily, especially with lunch and dinner as the fibre in vegetables helps to promote balanced blood sugar levels.

 - Clean out your kitchen cupboards and fridge.
 Remove all temptation and replace with the healthier alternatives listed above.
-A well stocked kitchen is a great support.
+A well-stocked kitchen is great support.

 - Make sure you’re drinking plenty of water to stay hydrated, at least 2L daily.
 Dehydration can often be confused with hunger or cravings.

-- Don't under estimate the power sleep!
-Ensure you're getting 7-8 hours of good quality sleep each night.
-Lack of sleep increase the hunger hormone ghrenlin making you more likely to reach for a sugary 'pick-me-up' energy rich snack later in the day.
+- Don’t underestimate the power sleep!
+Ensure you’re getting 7-8 hours of good quality sleep each night.
+Lack of sleep increases the hunger hormone ghrelin making you more likely to reach for a sugary ‘pick-me-up’ energy-rich snack later in the day.